-All loans will have a 1% interest rate (the government modified this from 0.5% on 4/3/2020), with no payments for 6 months and payments spread over a two-year term.
+All loans will have a 1% interest rate (the government modified this from 0.5% on 4/3/2020), with deferred until borrowers receive notification from the SBA of their PPP loan forgiveness approval, or 10 months after the last day of the covered period (previously payments were deferred for 6 months).

 Do I have to pay the money back to the government?

 It’s possible to have some or all of your PPP loan forgiven.
-You will owe money when your loan is due if you use the loan amount for anything other than payroll costs, mortgage interest, rent, and utilities payments over the 8 weeks after getting the loan.
-Because these loans will be in high demand, it is anticipated that not more than 25% of the forgiven amount may be for non-payroll costs.
+You will owe money when your loan is due if you use the loan amount for anything other than payroll costs, mortgage interest, rent, and utilities payments over the 8 (or 24) weeks after getting the loan.
+60% (previously 75%) of the funds must be spent on payroll to achieve full loan forgiveness.